uppercasserole/stardew_marriage_speedruns/tech/crate_manipulation.md

 ## Overview

-The "random" contents of a crate is determined completely by
+The "random" contents of a crate in the mines is determined completely by
 - The in-game date
 - The floor
 - The location of the crate on the floor